Camp Nhama Tika

 LIVING IS EASY

-Laundry is collected, cleaned, ironed and properly pressed with ember heated irons (yep, just like a century ago), folded, and returned to you every day.
+Laundry is collected, cleaned, ironed and properly pressed with ember heated irons (yep, just like a century ago...coals right out of the fire), folded, and returned to you every day.
 Coffee or Tea is delivered each morning with a cheery African wake up.
 Bottled water is always available, but the tap well-water is fine to drink if you so choose.
 Food is prepared to order in “underground ovens” or over open fire with courses prepared from the game you harvest.
 Beer, wine, and your preferred cocktails will be waiting for you upon your return to the campfire to relax and assimilate your thoughts about your day’s adventures in the bush.
 Relax, we’ve got your back.

 PRIVACY DESIGNED FOR YOU